RIFFMBR20/Project_Capstone_UdemyDataScience_Course/README.md

 # Data Science In A week: A Comprehensive Udemy Course

-Welcome to the Data Science course repository!
+Welcome to the Data Science course capstone project repository!
 This repository hosts all the code and resources associated with the Udemy course "Data Science in a week" taught by Louis Owen, an experienced AI/Data Scientist.

 ## Course Description